Arts of Ukraine: Ukrainian folk art

 Folk art of Ukraine is a layer of Ukrainian culture associated with the creation of the worldview of the Ukrainian people, its psychology, ethical guidelines, and aesthetic aspirations, covering all types of folk art, traditionally inherent in Ukraine: music, dance, songs, decorative and applied arts, developing as a single complex, and organically included in the life of the people throughout its history.
+One of the most famous Ukrainian folk artists is Maria Prymachenko.

 Art through the ages

 Ukrainian art of the Gothic era

 One of the most interesting periods in the history of Ukrainian architecture is the end of the 14th and the first half of the 15th centuries.
 Many settlers came to Ukrainian cities, mostly Germans, who brought new stylistic forms to art, and in particular to architecture.
 Painters created frescoes and altarpieces, but the most vivid Gothic paintings were embodied in stained glass, which filled huge openings of windows, and upper floors of chapels.

 Ukrainian art of the Renaissance

 The period of the last quarter of the 16th to the first half of the 17th century is called the Renaissance period.
 In general, the architecture and fine arts of the Renaissance in Ukraine are characterized by the spread of architectural art forms of the Italian Northern Renaissance, the sensation of new acquisitions of European art, and their synthesis with the traditions of Kievan Rus and Ukrainian folk art.
 New artistic means, techniques were not an end in themselves, but a means to personalize architectural buildings and artistic images of humanistic ideals.
 The artistic culture of the Renaissance of Ukraine became the basis for the unique Ukrainian Baroque.
 During the Renaissance, Ukrainian culture in polemical works of art embodied national spiritual values, national ideas, and internally prepared, created, the social atmosphere in which the national liberation war led by Bohdan Khmelnytsky ended with the restoration of the Ukrainian state.